Using the wrong drill bits when drilling into tile will leave your tiles chipped and cracked. Find out how to ensure this doesn’t happen

 We’re using an example of a diamond tipped drill bit and a porcelain tile for this purpose, but largely the technique is the same for carbide drill bits and ceramic tiles.

 First up, you'll need to measure and mark out where you want to drill the hole.
-As part of this, it's important to use a wall detector, not only to find out where the studs are (if hanging something on a timber frame wall), but also ensuring there are no cables or pipes behind the wall that you may cause damage to.
+As part of this, it's important to use a wall detector, not only to find out where the studs are (if hanging something on a timber frame wall), but also to ensure there are no cables or pipes behind the wall that you may damage.

-Your second option is to place a piece of masking tape on the tile and drill into that.
-This will help give you a better surface to grip into with your drill bit to start off.
+Alteratively place a piece of masking tape on the tile and drill into that.
+This will help give you a better surface to grip your drill bit on to start.

 You can also buy drill bit guides for tiles that give you an easy and efficient way to stop your drill bit from slipping when drilling into tiles.